 When applying for a policy, there are two types of agents you can work with.
-Both need to be licensed to sell in Texas.
+Both need to be licensed to sell life insurance in Texas.

-Captive: This type of agent has a contractual agreement that only allows them to represent one company.
+This type of agent has a contractual agreement that allows them to represent only one insurance provider.
 An example would be your local neighborhood agent that represents a major company with high brand awareness.

-This may seem like a logical choice but let’s pull back the curtain and show you a few things that may cause red flags.
+This may seem like a logical choice but let’s pull back the curtain and discuss a couple of things that raise a red flag.

 The first is that every single company has different underwriting standards.
-This means one company will cover a specific medical condition, but a separate company will deny you for this same condition.
+This means one company will cover a specific medical condition, but another company will deny you for this same condition.

-The second is the price point.
-Each company has a different price scale, and going with a captive agent locks you into one single company’s price.
+The second is the monthly cost.
+Each company has a different price point, and going with a captive agent locks you into one company’s price.

-Independent: This agent type represents and will contract with as many texas burial insurance companies as they choose.
-This means the agent can find you the best burial plans at the lowest price.
+An independent agent can represent as many Texas final expense insurance companies as they choose.
+This means the agent can find you the best burial plan at the lowest price for your specific health.

-Choosing an independent agent is game-changing because you will have more options and peace of mind knowing you are getting a plan that is the best fit for you.
+Choosing to work with an independent agent is a smart move because you will have more options and peace of mind knowing you are getting a plan optimized for you.

-7. How do I Qualify for a Final Expense Plan?
+7. How do I Qualify for a Final Expense Policy in Texas?

 The most reliable option would be to speak with a well-respected and highly rated independent agent.
-An agent will assist in finding the best burial plan at the lowest price.
+An agent with access to several life insurance companies will assist in finding the most suitable burial insurance plan at the lowest price.

-8. How Old Can Someone be and Still Receive Coverage?
+8. How Old Can Someone be and Still Receive Coverage in Texas?

-The majority of providers will initially insure applicants until the age of 80 or 85.
+The majority of insurance providers in Texas will initially insure applicants until the age of 80 or 85.
 However, there are a few select providers who will award initial coverage until 90 years old.

-A waiting period is a time that the carrier will only partially insure the policyholder.
-The insurance companies will include a waiting period for high-risk cases to lower their financial liability.
+A waiting period is a time that the carrier will partially cover the policyholder.
+The insurance companies include a waiting period for high-risk cases to lower their financial liability.